liong-t/aiap12_group1_sharing/draft2.md

 # before generating the image if you want to get back the same image / similar image (with other settings tweaked)

 image = pipe(prompt, generator=generator).images[0]
 image
 ```

 ![42cat](https://user-images.githubusercontent.com/107524206/228107882-3fe7808d-2cd3-405d-949f-c690db95a574.png)

 This is useful if you want to experiment with different settings and see what they do to a base image.
-For example, you could change the number of inference / sampling steps.
+For example, you could change the number of inference / sampling steps:
 ```
 # same generator, much higher number of inference steps (75), quality does not increase significantly from 50 steps
 generator = torch.Generator("cuda").manual_seed(42)